 Evaluation and management of BPH includes evaluation for other causes of lower urinary tract dysfunction (e.g., prostate cancer).
 Symptom severity determines the therapeutic approach.
 Therapies available include oral medications, surgical ablative procedures, or transurethral resection of the prostate (TURP).

-The prostatic urethral lift procedure (e.g. UroLift®) is considered investigational for all other diagnosis.
+The prostatic urethral lift procedure (e.g., UroLift®) performed for all other diagnoses and as a repeat procedure is considered investigational.

 The prostatic urethral lift procedure is considered medically appropriate if ALL of the following criteria are met:

 Age 45 years or older

 Persistent (greater than 6 months) or progressive urinary outflow tract symptoms

 Has failed, or is unable to tolerate medical therapy (e.g., α1-adrenergic antagonists, 5α-reductase inhibitors)

 Prostate gland volume is less than or equal to 80ml